For honest and ethical appraisals, trust Anderson Appraisal, LLC

-We consider our what we do a profession.
-Requirements to become a licensed appraiser have become more difficult than ever in the past.
-So it goes without question these days that real estate appraisal can certainly be dubbed a profession as opposed to a trade.
-In our field, as with any profession, we are bound by ethical considerations.
+Appraising is a profession, and appraisers are professionals.
+The rigors of becoming a licensed appraiser have increased more than ever in the past.
+So it goes without question these days that real estate appraisal can certainly be called a profession rather than a trade.
+As with any profession we are bound by ethical considerations.

-Anderson Appraisal, LLC has an established reputation for completing appraisals with the highest of ethics.
+Anderson Appraisal, LLC has an established track record for producing competent and ethically superior appraisals.
 Contact us today to learn more.

-Appraisers may frequently have fiduciary responsibilities to third parties, such as homeowners, buyers and sellers, or others.
-Normally the third parties are explicitly defined in the appraisal report.
-An appraiser's fiduciary responsibility is restricted to those third parties who the appraiser knows, based on the scope of work or other written parameters of the job.
+Appraisers will sometimes need to consider the interests of third parties, such as homeowners, sellers and buyers, or others.
+Those third parties normally are defined in the appraisal assignment itself.
+An appraiser's fiduciary duty is only to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.

 Appraisers also have duties outside of boundaries of clients and others.
-For example, appraisers must backup their work files for at least five years - something else Anderson Appraisal, LLC makes a part of their standard routine.
+For example, appraisers must keep their work files for at least five years - at Anderson Appraisal, LLC you can rest assured that we abide by that rule.

-Anderson Appraisal, LLC holds itself to the industry standards and rules set in place for professional behavior.
-We can't accept anything less from ourselves.
-We don't do assignments on contingency fees.
+We require the highest ethical standards possible from ourselves.
+Doing assignments on contingency fees is never an option.
 That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We don't do assignments on percentage fees.
-That is probably the appraisal industries biggest no-no, because it would invite appraisal fraud since raising the estimate of the home would inflate the their paycheck.
-We don't do that.
-Other unethical practices may be defined by state law or professional societies that the appraiser belongs.
+Another practice that's restricted is doing assignments on percentage fees.
+That is perhaps the appraisal industries biggest taboo, because it would invite appraisal fraud since increasing the value of the home would up the their paycheck.
+We set ourselves to a higher standard.
+Other improper practices may be established by state law or professional societies that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can rest easy knowing we are going above and beyond to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be confident we are working hard to provide an unbiased determination of the home or property value.

-When you engage Anderson Appraisal, LLC we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.
+When you engage Anderson Appraisal, LLC we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.